cyb3rlab/CyLLM-DAP/README.md

 - The data is stored in Jsonline objects; each line is a document.

 - Cyber classification data: `khangmacon/cyberregression`.
 Each item is a cybersecurity text with a relevance score in the range [0, 1] (showing the relevancy level of the text to cybersecurity) and a quality score (if the text is of good quality)
 - Model for cyber regression: `khangmacon/cyber_regression_model`.
-This model was trained to classify a text into cyber/noncyber using the cyberregression data.
+This model was trained to classify text into cybersecurity using the cyberregression data.
 When filtering webpages, use the longest paragraph  (>512) or a random slice of 512 characters.
 The recommended threshold is 0.6.
 ## Acknowledgements